This journal is fully peer reviewed and is a member of the Committee on Publication Ethics (COPE).

 3.1.2 Prior publication

-Proceedings of the Institution of Mechanical Engineers, Part O: Journal of Risk and Reliability offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Proceedings of the Institution of Mechanical Engineers, Part O: Journal of Risk and Reliability offers optional open access publishing via the Sage Choice programme and Open Access agreements, where authors can publish open access either discounted or free of charge depending on the agreement with Sage.
+Find out if your institution is participating by visiting Open Access Agreements at Sage.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.